This is the week your period is due – or late.

 Effects of cigarette smoke when you’re pregnant

-All women should ideally quit smoking before becoming pregnant.
+Ideally, all women should quit smoking before becoming pregnant.

 Even if you’re not a smoker, exposure to cigarette smoke has negative effects on the health of pregnant women and their unborn babies.

-Second-hand cigarette smoke contains thousands of dangerous chemicals.
-Exposure to second-hand smoke during pregnancy increases the risk of:
+Exposure to second-hand smoke increases the risk of:

 - Fetal growth restriction